MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-connector.md

 the `From` property in its response.

-Although you can create and initialize the outgoing `Activity` object yourself from scratch, the Bot Builder SDK provides an easier way of creating a reply.
+Although you can create and initialize the outgoing `Activity` object yourself from scratch, the Bot Framework SDK provides an easier way of creating a reply.
 By using the incoming activity's `CreateReply` method, you simply specify the message text for the response, and the outgoing activity is created with the `Recipient`, `From`, and `Conversation` properties automatically populated.